-Management FDP_URC.1
+Management: FDP_URC.1

-Audit FDP_URC.1
+Audit: FDP URC.1

-FDP_URC.1 Protection against an unauthorized rollback of memory content depends on the current content of this external memory.
+FDP_URC.1 Protection against an unauthorized rollback of memory content the current content of this external memory.

-FDP_URC.1.1 The TOE shall detect an unauthorized replacement of the content stored in
+FDP_URC.1.1 The TOE shall detect an unauthorized replacement of the content stored in separated memory, the TOE shall [selection: stop TOE operation, [assignment:

 [assignment: physically separated memory] before the content is used.
-The detection shall be effective in any case where modification or read operation
+The detection shall be effective in any case where modification or read operation depends on other actions]]

-FDP_URC.1.2 Upon detection of unauthorized rollback of the content stored in a physically separated memory, the TOE shall [selection: stop TOE operation, [assignment: other actions]]
+FDP_URC.1.2 Upon detection of unauthorized rollback of the content stored in a physically